SergioFernizaMarquez/Logistics_Database_Project/README.md

 # Logistics_Database_Project

-My project is an end-to-end simulation and analysis of a logistics operation.
-The project covers every stage of the process: from building the database and defining operational behaviors, to generating and inserting data, running a multi-year simulation, and finally performing exploratory data analysis, predictive modeling, and cost analytics.
+My project is an end to end simulation and analysis of a logistics operation.
+The project covers every stage of the process: from building the database and defining operational behaviors, to generating and inserting data, running a multi year simulation, and finally performing exploratory data analysis, predictive modeling, and cost analytics.

 ## Overview